MTG/essentia/doc/sphinxdoc/installing.rst

 - ``--mode=debug`` to build in debug mode,
 - ``--with-cpptests`` to build cpptests

-NOTE: you must *always* configure at least once before building!
+Note: you must *always* configure at least once before building!

 The following will give you the full list of options::